“WHAT

 dear friend and co-worker, a nurse practitioner, who has been in Zambia with Harding University

-“The Southern province of Zambia has experienced a significant
+“The Southern province of Zambia Third World

 is that they have no stock or storage set aside for such disasters].
 We hear